Chef Mitchell preparing Colorful Cereal Cheesecake Tacos

 Flavor Balance

-Too Sweet: If your tacos are too sweet, add a pinch of salt to balance the flavors.
+Too Sweet: If the tacos are too sweet, add a pinch of salt to balance the flavors.

-Too Salty: If they taste too salty, consider adding a little more cream cheese or whipped cream to dilute the saltiness.
+Too Salty: If too salty, you can add more cream cheese to mellow the taste.

 Fresh ingredients for Colorful Cereal Cheesecake Tacos